luscoma/pyRazor/README.md

       <p>Somethign else: @name</p>
     }

-This approch works incredibly well for xml/html structured documents; however, it breaks down for other formats such as json:
+This approach works incredibly well for xml/html structured documents; however, it breaks down for other formats such as json:

     {
       @if (name == "alex") {